freealise/freealise/psy/README.md

 the key to avoiding singularity is spiritual development, not 'creativity' at which robots already excel greater than any people

-hobby mindset = doing without becoming
+hobby mindset = doing without becoming (not doing without pay)